Who are you doing business with?

 What’s worse is that, following the world economic crisis, budget cuts were made for manufacturing and security validation leading to the decline in use of authorized re-sellers.
 As a result, orders today are coming from manufacturers in the Far East as the prices are lower.
 All these various layers leave plenty of time for that hardware to be compromised; maliciously or ignorantly.
 Every vendor and third-party organization your company interacts with is a security risk as they have people who are outside of your direct scope of policy control.
 So it’s probably best you know who you’re dealing with.
 But one criminal is hard to spot in a company employing hundreds, if not thousands, of employees… So it’s probably better to implement some mitigation solutions.

 “We worry about manipulation, we worry about espionage, both nation state and industrial level, and we worry about disruption.” – Edna Conway, Chief Security Officer for the global value chain at Cisco Systems, Inc.

 Hardware with embedded malware can enter your organization from a third-party supplier.
-That supplier may have a vicious employee looking to create damage, or an employee that has unknowingly allowed for this to happen.
+That supplier may have a vicious employee looking to create damage, or one that has unknowingly allowed for this to happen.
 Either way, for the criminal the jackpot is to get an organization to use the malicious hardware to extract sensitive data.
-Ultimately, we need to make sure that not only do our third-party suppliers have sufficient risk management methods in place but, as Eric Doerr emphasized, also ensure that the employees work thoroughly, and with the right intentions.
+Ultimately, we need to make sure that not only do our third-party suppliers have sufficient risk management methods in place.
+However, as Eric Doerr emphasized, also ensure that the employees work thoroughly, and with the right intentions.
 So employing someone with a history of cyber crime is probably not someone you would want your supplier to higher.